 By our third year, we added a fourth home team, the Alley Kats.
 Despite our youth as a league, we consistently drew sell-out crowds of over 1,000 fans.
 The league’s success resulted from the efforts of its all-volunteer composition and the love of our fans.
 We have been covered by almost every major local news source, including a cover story in Buffalo Spree.

 Community involvement has always been a significant part of our mission and identity.
 We regularly volunteer with multiple organizations, including but not limited to, Habitat for Humanity, Brush Up Buffalo, Children’s Hospital, Ride for Roswell, and Buffalo Re-Use/Re-Tree.
-In addition to contributing our time, we donate a portion of all ticket sales to a designated charity.
-We’ve handed “big checks” to many organizations such as the Girls Sports Foundation, Crisis Services, and the Food Bank of WNY.QCRG has grown to over 120 members, which include competitive skaters, officials, and volunteers.
-It is more difficult to be a bouting skater than years past, but aspiring players still join year after year.
+We’ve handed “big checks” to many organizations such as the Girls Sports Foundation, Crisis Services, the Food Bank of WNY, P.U.N.T., and the Erie County SPCA.
+QCRD has grown to over 120 members, which include competitive skaters, officials, and volunteers.
+It is more difficult to be a bouting skater than in years past, but aspiring players still join year after year.

 The Dollies, Kats, and Saucies are still battling it out for the Queen City Cup every season, our B level travel team, the Subzero Sirens, strive to perfect their skills, and the Lake Effect Furies are continuing their quest to the top of the WFTDA charts.

-As a member of the WFTDA (Women’s Flat Track Derby Association), Queen City Roller Girls are among the ranks of over 392 all female, skater owned and operated leagues nationwide that have united to lead the growing sport of women’s flat track roller derby.
+As a member of the WFTDA (Women’s Flat Track Derby Association), Queen City Roller Derby are among the ranks of over 392 skater owned and operated leagues nationwide that have united to lead the growing sport of women’s flat track roller derby.
 WFTDA member leagues engage in sanctioned interleague play, including playoff tournaments.
-Queen City Roller Girls, represented by the Lake Effect Furies, currently participates in Division 1, which is for teams ranked 1-40.
+Queen City Roller Derby, represented by the Lake Effect Furies, currently participates in Division 1, which is for teams ranked 1-40.